GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/previous-years/_components/previous-years-introduction.md

-View older entries, or, go back to the [latest Tech Alerts and Changelog](/tech-alerts-changelog/).
+Here you will find older tech alerts and changelogs.
+Or, go back to view the [latest Tech Alerts and Changelog](/tech-alerts-changelog/).